condron/es-workshop/README.md

   }
 ```

-This is pretty boilerplate EventStore code where a stream is read with a starting point and a maximum number of events to return (as `pageSized`).
+This is pretty boilerplate EventStore code where a stream is read with a starting point and a maximum number of events to return (as `pageSize`).
 Once the events have been returned, they are mapped to a `string[]`.
 Note how the event data is converted to `string` and parsed as JSON to deliver a `TodoItemAddedEvent`.

 ## What's Next?

-Play with the application, there's alot more you can do.
+Play with the application; there's a lot more you can do to build on this basic application.
 Note how the `EventStore` instance is injected into `TodoService` and how it is used to access the EventStore Connection via `this.eventStore.connection`.
 This class comes from the [node-event-store-client](https://github.com/nicdex/node-eventstore-client#readme) which you can refer to for other things you'd like to do.

 Other things to try:

+- Play around with the _EventStore_ console
+- Consider a capability to remove items and how that might effect the design
+- Consider a done status for Todo Items
 - Consider receiving _Command_ events to perform the tasks that the REST endpoints are doing.
-You can generate these events through _Postamn_ or _Insomnia_ or even _curl_
+You can generate these events through _Postman_ or _Insomnia_ or even _curl_
 - Consider a competing subscription pattern where your service is cooperating with other workloads to work on an event stream.
 Use _Persisten Subscriptions_ for this

 ## License